Cheris-Quessou/Cheris-Quessou/README.md

 <p align="left">
   <em>
-    I am a student who is passionate about Computer Science and coding.
+    I am a student who is passionate about Computer Science, Games Design and coding.
   </em>
   <br>